These rules were last updated on November 23, 2020.

 - Buzzword is overseen by one or more committees of NAQT staff.
 The composition and decision-making processes of such committees are at NAQT’s discretion.

-- Decisions about Buzzword—including, but not limited to, what games to offer and when; billing; answer judging; and the resolution of protests, technical issues, misconduct, and all other situations—is solely at the discretion of NAQT and not subject to appeal in any venue (beyond the protest process).
+- Decisions about Buzzword—including, but not limited to, what games to offer and when; billing; answer judging; and the resolution of protests, technical issues, misconduct, and all other situations—are solely at the discretion of NAQT and not subject to appeal in any venue (beyond the protest process).

 - Buzzword games are played on a computer, smartphone, tablet, or other device with a screen, speakers (or headphones), a method of text entry (voice recognition is not recommended), an Internet connection, and a reasonably modern web browser.